 Signatories that revert to not meeting the minimum requirements (including after any relisting) will be required to address the requirements in a one-year timeline.
 If the requirements have changed in the interim period, the usual two-year period will apply.

-Proposed minimum requirements for 2022
+Proposed minimum requirements

 Will all proposed minimum requirements be implemented?